-The MAXX-2400HD has twelve General Purpose Outputs, referred to as GPO 1 through 12.
-Any of these can be programmed to go active at a pre-determined time, or offset, after the beginning of a Playlist clip.
+The optional CXP-5 Auxiliary Interface Module has twelve General Purpose Interface Outputs, referred to as GPO 1 through 12.
+Any of these can be programmed to go active at a pre-determined time, or o ffset, after the beginning of a Playlist clip.
 An active duration can also be set, after which the output again goes inactive.
 In all cases, every output will go inactive when a clip ends.
 By default, a new clip contains no programmed GPO output commands.
-Refer to APPENDIX A - CONNECTOR SPECIFICATIONS for details on electrically interfacing to the GPO lines.
+Refer to Appendix A - Connector Specifications for details on electrically interfacing to the GPIO connector.

-To Map a Playlist event to a GPO Line, Follow these steps.
+To Map a Playlist event to a GPO output, follow these steps.

-- A. Select EDIT > CONFIGURE- > GPO.
-The screen of Figure 26 is displayed.
-GPO 1 through 12 are the 12 triggerable outputs.
-The checkboxes to the right of each selection represent channel 1, 2, 3 and 4.
+- A. Select EDIT>CONFIGURE >GPO.
+The screen of Figure 26 GPO Configuration Screen is displayed.
+GPO 1 through 12 correspond to the 12 GPIO outputs.
+The checkboxes to the right of each selection represent channel 1, 2, 3 (and 4 in four channel models).
 GPO 9 is shown with the trigger option pulldown expanded. - a.
 Set the GPO of interest to PLAYLIST mode from the pulldown menu. - b.
-Set the Channel to video 1, 2, 3 and/or 4 by checking the appropriate box to the right.
-Click APPLY to activate the settings. - B. Check the EDIT checkbox in the Playlist View of the transport. - C. Place the cursor over a Clip in a Playlist.
-Right click on the clip.
-Select EDIT GPO.
-The GPO Editor (Figure 27) appears. - D. Enable the GPO of interest by checking the corresponding ENABLED checkbox. - E. Enter an offset into the Clip to activate the GPO line in the Offset Field.
-The form of the field is Hours, Minutes, Seconds and frames.
-(HH:MM:SS:FF) - F. Enter the Duration for the GPO to remain active in the Duration Field using the same format.
-Click APPLY to activate the changes.
+Set the Channel to (video channel) 1, 2, 3 and/or 4 by checking the appropriate box to the right.
+Click APPLY to activate the settings.